peeter123/digikey-api/README.md

 the client ID and the client secret to use the API.
 You will also need a Digi-Key account to authenticate, using the Oauth2 process.

+When registering an app the OAuth Callback needs to be set to `https://localhost:8139/digikey_callback`.

 ## Use [API V3]
 Python will automatically spawn a browser to allow you to authenticate using the Oauth2 process.
 After obtaining a token the library will cache the access token and use the refresh token to automatically refresh your credentials.